 In 2000, CRC was granted accreditation by the North Central Association of the Higher Learning Commission.
 In 2005, after a successful HLC visit, the college’s accreditation was continued.
 The next comprehensive evaluation is set for the 2024-2025 academic year.

 On December 3, 2007, CRC received notification from the Arkansas Department of Higher Education that the college had been approved and authorized to offer degrees at the baccalaureate level.
 On September 4, 2008, the Higher Learning Commission extended CRC’s accreditation to include the Bachelor of Science in Business Administration and the Bachelor of Arts in Biblical Studies.

-CRC currently offers 3 Associate degrees and 11 Bachelor degrees.
+CRC currently offers 1 Associate degree and 11 Bachelor degrees.
 These degrees can be found in detail on this website under Current Students/Academic Programs.